-42 CFR 423.578(a)(7) allows Part D sponsors to exempt a formulary tier, in which it places very high cost and unique items, from tiered cost-sharing exceptions.
+42 CFR §423.578(a)(7) allows Part D sponsors to exempt a formulary tier, in which it places very high cost and unique items, from tiered cost-sharing exceptions.
 In order to ensure that a Part D sponsor does not substantially discourage enrollment by specific patient populations reliant upon these medications, CMS will only approve specialty tiers within formularies and benefit designs that comply with the following:

-- Only one tier is designated a specialty tier exempt from cost-sharing exceptions. - Cost-sharing associated with the specialty tier is limited to 25% after the deductible and before the initial coverage limit (or an actuarially equivalent for sponsors with decreased or no deductible under alternative prescription drug coverage designs). - Only Part D drugs with sponsor negotiated prices that exceed the dollar-permonth amount established by CMS in the annual Call Letter may be placed in the specialty tier.
-CMS will apply an upfront evaluation across all plans for drugs that exceed the dollar-per-month threshold and are intended for inclusion in the specialty tier. - If not all drugs (including all strengths) within a category or class meet the criteria for inclusion in the specialty tier, the sponsor must ensure that placement of the remaining drugs among the other tiers of the formulary does not substantially discourage enrollment.
+- Only one tier is designated a specialty tier exempt from cost-sharing exceptions. - Cost-sharing associated with the specialty tier is limited to 25% after the standard deductible and before the initial coverage limit (or an actuarially equivalent for sponsors with decreased or no deductible under alternative prescription drug coverage designs). - Only Part D drugs with sponsor negotiated prices that exceed the dollar-per-month amount established by CMS in the annual Call Letter may be placed in the specialty tier.
+CMS will apply an upfront evaluation across all plans for drugs that exceed the dollarper-month threshold and are intended for inclusion in the specialty tier. - If not all drugs (including all strengths) within a category or class meet the criteria for inclusion in the specialty tier, the sponsor must ensure that placement of the remaining drugs among the other tiers of the formulary does not substantially discourage enrollment.

 Part D sponsors will need to evaluate the negotiated prices at the drug product strength, package size, and formulation level in order to determine appropriate inclusion of the drug in the Part D plan's specialty tier.
-If a Part D drug product is available in multiple strengths, package sizes and formulations, CMS will only allow inclusion on the specialty tier of those strengths, package sizes and formulations that would reasonably exceed the dollar-per-month threshold.
-As a result, Part D sponsors should be prepared to locate smaller package sizes, strengths, and formulations of the very same drug on a tier other than the specialty tier if the smaller size cannot satisfy the monthly dollar threshold.
+In addition to cost calculations, CMS considers claims history in reviewing the placement of drugs on Part D sponsors' specialty tiers.
+Except for newly approved drugs for which Part D sponsors would have little or no claims data, CMS will approve specialty tiers that only include drugs when their claims data demonstrates that the majority of the fills exceed the specialty tier cost criteria.
+Part D sponsors should be prepared to provide CMS with the applicable claims data during the formulary review process.
+Also, if a Part D drug product is available in multiple strengths, package sizes and formulations, CMS will only allow inclusion on the specialty tier of those strengths, package sizes and formulations that would reasonably exceed the dollar-per-month threshold.

-Part D sponsors must evaluate the long acting nature of some drug formulations and calculate the monthly cost across the drug's full duration of action.
+Part D sponsors must evaluate the long acting nature of some drug formulations and calculate the monthly cost across the drug's full duration of action in considering possible specialty tier placement.
 For example, if the specialty tier threshold was \$600 dollars, a long acting formulation with a plan negotiated price of \$900 dollars that lasts for 3 months would not be eligible for the plan's specialty tier since the monthly cost is only \$300 dollars.

-30.2.5 - Six Classes of Clinical Concern
+30.2.5 - Protected Classes